 In healthy relationships, grandchildren find their grandparents to be a safe harbor— someone they trust and know is always on their side.
 By listening to and setting up clear communication and boundaries with your grandchild’s parents, you can be a positive presence not only in the life of your grandchild but also in the lives of your adult children as they navigate their evolving role as a parent.

-A lifelong resident of Macomb County, Shelley Galasso Bonanno is a practicing limited licensed psychologist who completed her Master’s degree at Wayne State University in 1987.
-She has a breadth of experience in working with adults, children, and families.
-In addition to working in private practice, Bonanno performs consultative services for State and forensic agencies.
+A lifelong resident of Macomb County, Shelley Galasso Bonanno is a practicing limited licensed psychologist who earned her master’s degree from Wayne State University in 1987.
+She has a breadth of experience in working with adults, children, families, and couples.
+In addition to working in private practice, Ms. Bonanno performs consultative services for State and forensic agencies.
+She performs custody and parenting time evaluations and is a court-approved mediator.
 Her writings have appeared in various online and print publications.
-An advocate for mental health, you can follow her on Twitter @shelley bonanno.
+An advocate for mental health, you can follow Ms. Bonanno on Twitter @shelleybonanno.